II - PRODUCTION - THE LIVES

 On November 5, 2014, I flew to Las Vegas to my father’s place.
-The Los Angeles segment was, with the Paris film set scenes, the most challenging part of the project, because it was the one in which I had the least amount of existing resources to rely on: I knew no one in Los Angeles, had no place to stay, and didn’t yet know if I would even be able to find the right location to shoot in.
+The Los Angeles segment was, with the Paris filmset scenes, the most challenging part of the project, because it was the one in which I had the least amount of existing resources to rely on: I knew no one in Los Angeles and didn’t yet know if I would even be able to find the right location to shoot in.

 All I knew is that I could get myself to that area, because my father lived in Las Vegas.
 I had originally thought of setting the film there, but I quickly relocated the story to Los Angeles, for two main reasons: first, visually, Los Angeles offered a lot more interesting connections to the other cities than Las Vegas did.
 Sure, Las Vegas has a replica Paris, but other than that, there was little to draw on.
 Secondly, and more importantly, Los Angeles made far more sense in terms of the story, as it is the home of Hollywood and the symbol of filmmaking success.
 I thought it interesting to explore a life where Hollywood is the backdrop for a failure, and a possible rebirth.
 Instead of having my character go there and “make it,” he would discover a life far removed from his initial hopes and expectations.

 The biggest challenge for me then was to find a place to set the character’s story.
 Having decided that in this life, he would become homeless and would be recovering in a shelter, I needed to find such a location to film in.
-And so, while still in Paris, I did research on Internet, listed as many shelters in Los Angeles as possible and e-mailed them, explaining my project and explaining that in preparation, if it could be useful to them, I could spend a month or so volunteering beforehand.
-Of the dozen organizations I contacted, 4 agreed to meet with me: The Midnight Mission, The Salvation Army, the Union Rescue Mission – all three of which are on Skid Row – and Ascencia, which is Glendale.
+And so, while still in Paris, I researched the Internet, listed as many shelters in Los Angeles as possible and e-mailed them, explaining my project and committing to spend a month or so volunteering before shooting anything.
+Of the dozen organizations I contacted, 4 agreed to meet with me: The Midnight Mission, The Salvation Army, the Union Rescue Mission – all three of which are on Skid Row – and Ascencia, which is in Glendale.

 Mid-November, I booked a few nights in Los Angeles and hopped on a bus, hoping to meet with them in person.
 It just so happened that my Greyhound bus from Las Vegas to Los Angeles dropped me off on Maple Avenue, right in the heart of Skid Row.
 Although I had researched this neighborhood, I wasn’t prepared for the initial shock of physically being there.
 Perhaps a little naively, I had imagined that what I had seen or read was an exaggeration, and that things must have gotten better.
-But no: the streets were indeed crowded with tents and tarp shelters, littered with trash and left-over food, with the odd shopping trolley filled with all kinds of necessities and junk.
-Gangsta-rap was roaring from ghetto-blasters, the smell of weed whiffing from most street corners and crack addicts passed out on the concrete.
+But the streets were indeed crowded with tents and tarp shelters, littered with trash and left-over food, with the odd shopping trolley filled with all kinds of salvaged necessities.
 Walking down the crowded sidewalks, I didn’t exactly know how to behave: should I act as though I was walking on any other normal street?
 Should I avoid making eye contact?
 Will they get angry if I ignore solicitations?
 Will they take offence if I step off the curb and walk on the road?
 Part of me felt bad for even asking myself these questions, but I was soon leaving the busiest intersection of Skid Row – San Pedro and 6th - and slowly but surely heading to more “normal” streets.
 This actually was the other thing that struck me: Skid Row was so close to both downtown – with its major business headquarters – and just a few blocks away from hipper, gentrified neighborhoods, such as the Japanese quarter.